revgrid/revgrid/etc/revgrid.api.md

         beginChange: (this: void) => void;
         // (undocumented)
         endChange: (this: void) => void;
-        // (undocumented)
         fieldsDeleted: (this: void, fieldIndex: number, fieldCount: number) => void;
-        // Warning: (tsdoc-reference-missing-dot) Expecting a period before the next component of a declaration reference
         fieldsInserted: (this: void, fieldIndex: number, fieldCount: number) => void;
         // (undocumented)
         getActiveSchemaFields: (this: void) => readonly SF[];